-The Rotary Rudder Reference Transducer arm movement is limited to $\pm 60^{\circ}$.
-Care must be taken during installation to make sure that the arm is opposite the point of cable entry when the rudder is amidships.
+As the Rotary Rudder Reference Transducer arm movement is limited to $\pm 60^{\circ}$, ensure that you install the transducer so the arm is opposite the point of cable entry when the rudder is amidships.
 Failure to do this could result in damage if the arm is driven onto its end stops by the steering system.